fsalum/puppet-newrelic/README.md

 To install the (deprecated) NewRelic Server Monitoring agent instead of the default NewRelic Infrastructure agent:

-    class { 'newrelic':
+    class { '::newrelic':
       license_key   => 'your key here',
       enable_infra  => false,
       enable_server => true,
     }

-## Reference

-Mandatory parameters:

-* `license_key`

-There are also a lot of parameters for the Server and PHP agents.
-Please check the manifest files and the [New Relic documentation](https://docs.newrelic.com/docs/php/php-agent-phpini-settings) to understand them.
+To enable the PHP agent with default configuration:

+    class { '::newrelic':
+      license_key      => 'your key here',
+      enable_php_agent => true,
+    }

+Further PHP agent configuration in Hiera:

+     newrelic::agent::php::settings:
+       appname: 'ACME PHP Application'
+       daemon.loglevel: 'error'

-### Classes
+### Advanced Usage Examples

+To configure the PHP agent using Apache's `mod_php` (this assumes usage of Puppetlabs/Apache):

+    class { '::apache': }
+    class { '::apache::mod::php': }

+    class { '::newrelic::agent::php':
+      license_key  => 'your key',
+      require      => Class['::apache::mod::php'],
+      notify       => Service['httpd'],
+    }

 ## Limitations

-* Moving from NewRelic Server to NewRelic Infrastructure - the module only installs the new client, and does not clean up the old one
+* When moving from NewRelic Server to NewRelic Infrastructure - the module only installs the new client, and does not clean up the old one

+### Windows Support

+Please note that Windows support is currently **untested**.

 ### Supported Operating Systems

 * Debian/Ubuntu
 * CentOS/RHEL
-* Windows (currently untested)

 ## Development